Doctoral Degree Policies

 NOTE: The special problem credits in item (6) above are equivalent to North Dakota State University 696/796 Special Topic credits.

 Graduate credit for any course work that is more than 10 calendar years old at the time of the final examination cannot be used to satisfy degree requirements.
-The final examination must be retaken if the final copy of the approved dissertation is not submitted to the Graduate College within one (1) year of the date of the final examination or if any other degree requirements have not been completed within one (1) year of the date of the final examination.
+The final examination is valid for one year.
+Should a student not have his/her disquisition approved by the Graduate College or fail to meet other degree requirements, the final examination must be retaken.

-If a period of time two (2) years or greater lapses before the final copies are submitted, the student must reapply to the Graduate College and must register for a minimum of two (2) credits.
-Degree date is based on the date when final copy is submitted to the Graduate College.
+If a period of time two years or greater lapses before the disquisition is approved by the Graduate School, the student must reapply, re-defend the dissertation and must register for a minimum of two (2) credits.
+The student's degree will post at the end of the semester in which the disquisition is approved by the Graduate School.

 IRB, IBC, and/or IACUC Approval